-- 1. Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 73). - 2.
+- 1. Navigate to the Pumps menu (see "Accessing the Pumps menu" on page 74). - 2.
 If the media pump is on, click the slider to turn it off. - 3.
-Form a sterile connection between an unused medium addition line (one orange band) and the cell bottle/bag source, by welding the tubing or using the connectors. - 4.
-Install the silicone section of the tubing in the media pump so the arrow points toward the tubing between the pump and vessel (see "Using the Pumps" on page 70). - 5.
-Check that the tubing clamp is open, and its branched tubing clamp is closed, if applicable. - 6.
+Form a sterile connection between the media line and the cell bottle/bag source, by welding the tubing or using the connectors. - 4.
+Install the silicone section of the tubing in the media pump so the arrow points toward the tubing between the pump and vessel (see "Using the Pumps" on page 71).

+- 5. Check that the tubing clamp is open, and its branched tubing clamp is closed, if applicable. - 6.
 Click the slider to turn the media pump on. - 7.
 Click slider to turn the media pump off after adding cells.